2012 South Carolina Senate election: District 3

 The district includes parts of Anderson county.
 Republican incumbent Kevin L. Bryant is a pharmacist.
 In the Republican primary, Bryant won over Don Bowen 75.93% to 24.07%.

 District 4

 The district includes parts of Abbeville, Anderson and Greenwood counties.
 Republican incumbent William H. O'Dell is CEO of O'Dell Corporation.

 District 5

-The district includes parts of Greenville county.
+The district includes parts of Greenville and, Spartanburg counties.
 Retiring Republican incumbent Phillip Shoopman is a retired businessman.
 Tom Corbin won the election for District 5 after defeating Amanda Tieder Somers in the Republican primary.